CPHS/OPHS Glossary of Terms

 for faculty, staff, students, and visitors.
 The mission of the Office

-of Environment, Health and Safety (EH&S) is to prevent or to
+of Environment, Health and Safety (EH&S) is to prevent or to minimize

-For more information, see the EH&S website.
+see the EH&S website.

 Equitable: